 Did the Axis clandestine effort in the Western Hemisphere have any effect on the conduct of the war?
 Probably not.
 It appears that most of the intelligence passed to Germany was of little significance.
-Station AOR, run by the FBI, probably passed more useful, valid intelligence to the Germans than all the rest of the German nets put
+Station AOR, run by the FBI, probably passed more useful, valid intelligence to the Germans than all the rest of the German nets put together, and according to the Coast Guard, was responsible for the sinking of several Allied ships.
+But this was a minor contribution to the Battle of the Atlantic.

-The answer to the question, "Did the U.S. cryptanalytic effort against the Axis spies have any effect on the conduct of the war?" is also, "Probably not."
+The answer to the question, "Did the U.S. cryptanalytic effort against the Axis spies have any effect on the conduct of the war?" is also, "probably not."
 But because most clandestine communications operations are more alike than they are different, it was a useful exercise that provided valuable experience for the postwar years.